Vinlic/WebVideoCreator/README.en-US.md

 ## Inserting Video

 Currently, WVC supports `mp4` and `webm` video formats.
 To insert a video into your rendered HTML, include a `<video>` element with the desired video file.
 You can set attributes like `loop` and `muted`.
+If your src does not contain the `. mp4` suffix name, it may not be recognized.
+Please add the `capture` attribute to identify the element that needs to be captured.

 ```html
 <video src="background.mp4" loop muted></video